The chaos theory

 Some of her poignant images include Deconsecrate, which shows an idol of Goddess Durga after the immersion and Entropy depicting an antique moth-eaten, disintegrating wooden statue of Lord Buddha at a flea market in Hong Kong.
 The image explores how antiquity adds a similar value to cities.

-Change is constant For veteran photographer Mala Mukerjee, chaos represents the stirrings of progress.
+For veteran photographer Mala Mukerjee, chaos represents the stirrings of progress.
 "As humans, we get used to it pretty fast.

 I used to wonder whether skyscrapers and flyovers would spoil the beauty of the city but today, the city's skyline is incomplete without them.
 At the end of the day, a city is as good as the friends you manage to make there," she says, admitting that she clicks photographs of everything she sees.

 This shutterbug obsession led to the Mumbai Roulette image, which shows how people gamble their lives by hanging out of trains.
 In Clothesline, she showcases Kolkata's version of Dhobi Ghat.